Cloud use widespread but lacks depth, Contino report reveals

 48% cited that their biggest barrier for not using the cloud was security and 37% stated the need to remain compliant was the most prevalent blocker.

-Other challenges perceived as barriers include a lack of skills (29%), being unable to make a business case (32%), large existing investments in on-premises data centres (31%), and a lack of leadership buy-in (19%).
+Other challenges perceived as barriers include a lack of skills (29%), being unable to make a business case (32%), large existing investments in on-premises data centers (31%), and a lack of leadership buy-in (19%).

 Concerns around vendor lock-in are also common, with 63% of IT professionals ‘somewhat' or ‘very much' afraid of the commitment that can come with investing in the cloud.